isomerpages/moe-chijkellock/pages/School Canteen Advertisement.md

 	</tr>
 	</tbody>
 	</table>
-	<br>Attached the following documents togather with the application from:
+	<br>Attached the following documents togather with the application from:Photocopy of the NRIC(front and back)
+	List of proposed menu and pricing for all items Photocopy of the relevant certificates such as basic Food Hygiene Course,etc

 	<br>